lu8aja/PicMercury/firmware/readme.md

 Where:

 _data-bits_ = Data bits: 1 to 8, typically 5 for TTY

 _stop-bits_ = Stop bits: 1 to 7, typically 1 or 2 for TTY

-	_symbol-period-ms_ = Number of ms for each bit: 1 to 255, typically 20ms = 50bauds / 9ms = 110 bauds
+_symbol-period-ms_ = Number of ms for each bit: 1 to 255, typically 22ms = 45.45bauds / 20ms = 50bauds / 13ms = 75bauds / 9ms = 110 bauds

-	_transcoding_ = ASCII to ITA2 transcoding bit mask: 0=ASCII, 1=Bit 6 is Shift Status, 2=ASCII to ITA2+Bit6.
+_transcoding_ = ASCII to ITA2 transcoding bitfield: 0=ASCII, 1=Bit 6 is Shift Status, 2=ASCII to ITA2+Bit6.
 (Use 3 for ASCII to ITA2)

 _half-duplex_ = If set to 1 the loop is connected serially, thus in half duplex mode.
 When transmitting RX will be disabled, and when receiving TX will be disabled.

-	_tx-invert_ = Bitmask for TX pin inversion control.
+_tx-invert_ = Bitfield for TX pin inversion control.
 1 = Data is inverted / 2 = Control (idle, start & stop bits) is inverted

-	_rx-invert_ = Bitmask for RX pin inversion control.
+_rx-invert_ = Bitfield for RX pin inversion control.
 1 = Data is inverted / 2 = Control (idle, start & stop bits) is inverted

 Example: